 Wednesday, February 21, 2024

-The mother of necessity
+The mother of necessity (with updates since Trump's win)

-If you open any book by scientist and historian Jared Diamond to any page, you will find something fascinating, like this from page 291 of Guns, Germs and Steel:
+If you open any book by scientist and historian Jared Diamond, to any page, you will find something fascinating, like this from page 291 of Guns, Germs and Steel:

 "In 1905, motor vehicles were still expensive, unreliable toys for the rich.
 Pubic contentment with horses and railroads remained high until World War I, when the military concluded that it really did need trucks.
 Intensive postwar lobbying by truck manufacturers and armies finally convinced the public of its own needs and enabled trucks to begin to supplant horse-drawn wagons in industrialized countries.
 Even in the largest American cities, the changeover took 50 years."